jdandoy/EoverPAnalysis/root_numpy_plotting/README.md

 # EoverPPlotting

-These plotting macros use root_numpy, cython and a module called atlas-plot.
-To keep the same root version and environment consistent, always run these macros after setting up AnalysisBase,21.2.23
+These plotting macros use root_numpy, cython and a module called atlas-plots.
+They ship jobs to condor for all of your plotting needs.
+The histograms are filled in the Fillingscript.py file.

 ## Setup
 This creates local installations of root_numpy, cython and psutils.
 These packages are needed for these plotting macros.